gavbax99/PlayAroundMe/README.md

 adding a new set:
 - in ./Sets:
-  - add set.js with relevant cards and mana sources p(now automated)
+  - add set.js with relevant cards and mana sources (now automated)
   - scryfall for images (now automated)
   - add setbg.jpg from the ai in the root folder (background)
 - in ./public/assets/setIcons:
   - add SETblack.svg from the ai in the root folder (set icon)
 - in ./Components/CalculatorOutput.css:
   - add set icon class at the bottom
 - in ./reducers/rootReducer:
   - import the set
 - in .Componenets/DropdownMenu.js:
   - add the new set in the dropdown menu

+css breaks:
+1600+
+970-1600